KaranGujarati/Toronto_Crime_Statistics/README.md

-# project-3
+Toronto Crime Statistics

-### Project Title: Toronto Crime Dashboard
+--Goal: Toronto Crime Web Dashboard--

-Team Members: Arjun, Falgun, Karan, Lovjeet, Shruti

-### Project Description/Outline:
+### Description:
 Toronto major crime indicator (MCI) as a database that contains all police records with crime location where police station is located.
-We plan to use different crime indicators from various localities and visualize it in different graphs and charts.
+I have used different crime indicators from various localities and visualize it in different graphs and charts.

-### Project Tools:
+### Tools used:
 •	Excel
 •	Python, Pandas
 •	SQL (PostgreSQL)